from our feeling

-In order to be able to think our feeling purely, we must first clear out the swamp of unfinished thoughts.
+In order to be able to reflect on our feeling purely, we must first clear out the swamp of unfinished thoughts.

 The more empty we become and the more cleared out our realm of thought, the better we can hold on to and deepen one subject, without being distracted by thousands of unfinished thoughts.

 We can also apply this to tasks such as in the household for example.

 Someone who interrupts an action and walks away from it to do something else, and keeps on doing that, can become anxious from all the unfinished work.